 - Additional documents you may need

-The Department of Social Protection operate a number of schemes to support Jobseekers to Return to Work, these include:
+The Department of Employment Affairs and Social Protection operate a number of schemes to support Jobseekers to Return to Work, these include:

 - Part-time Job Incentive Scheme (PTJI)